Optimistic (Skeeter Davis song)

 "Optimistic" is a song written by Aubrey Freeman.
 In 1961, Skeeter Davis recorded and released the song as a single for RCA Victor.

-"Optimistic" was recorded on June 29, 1961 at the RCA Victor Studio in Nashville, Tennessee, United States.
-The song was released as a single in September 1961 also, and it peaked at number ten on the Billboard Magazine Hot C&W Sides chart later that year.
-The single became Davis' fourth top-ten hit on the country chart at that point.
+"Optimistic" was recorded on June 29, 1961, at the RCA Victor Studio in Nashville, Tennessee, United States.
+The song was released as a single in September 1961, peaking at number ten on the Billboard Hot C&W Sides chart.
+The single became Davis' fourth top-ten hit on the country chart.
 The song was not originally issued onto an official album.